-Age 65 with at least 5 years of service Age 60 with 10 or more years of service Any age with 30 or more years of service

-Retirement benefits, payable monthly for life, are equal to 2.67% of their final average salary for each year of credited service up to a maximum of 90% if hired before July 1, 1985, and up to a maximum of 75% if hired on or after that date.
+Age 65 with at least 5 years of service Age 60 with 10 or more years of service Any age with 30 or more years of service a maximum of 90% if hired before July 1, 1985, and up to a maximum of 75% if hired on or after that date.
 Final average salary is the employee's average compensation for the 36 consecutive months of highest Benefits fully vest on compensation. reaching 5 years of service.
-Vested employees who have the necessary years of credited service, but have not attained the required age, may retire at any age with the benefit actuarially reduced by 2% of the unmodified benefit for each year the member is under the appropriate retirement
+Vested employees who have the necessary years of credited service, but have not attained the required age, may retire at any age with the benefit actuarially reduced by 2% of the unmodified benefit for each year the member is under the appropriate retirement age.